fredhutchio/git_github_intro/class3.md

 ## Tracking changes

-* create new file: `touch code.txt`
-* open in text editor or use `nano code.txt` or `vi code.txt`
-	* add text, exit and save
-	* `ls`, `cat code.txt`
-* show status of project: `git status`
-	* "untracked files": there's something not being tracked
-* add file: `git add code.txt`
-* `git status` "Changes to be committed": it's tracking, but the changes aren't recorded
-* commit file: `git commit -m "creating code file"`
-	* commits record to history in .git, called a revision, with short identifier
-	* run without -m and will open editor to add comment (you've specified your preference earlier today)
-	* good commits: brief (<50 characters), for more info, add empty line (adds in separate field)
-* `git status`
-* check history: `git log`
-	* lists all revisions in reverse chronological order: full identifier (relate to short identifier, same initial characters),
-	* when created, log message
-* make another change (this is just one way): `vi code.txt`, `cat code.txt`
-* check status: `git status`
-* look at differences: `git diff`
-	* first line: old and new version of files, similar to diff command in Unix
-	* second line: labels for revisions
-	* third and fourth: name of file changing
-	* last lines: actual changes
-* commit changes: `git commit -m "adding change"`
-* but change hasn't been added!: `git add`, `git commit`
-* working through staging
-* new file: `vi data.txt`
-* look at differences: `git diff`
-* stage file: `git add data.txt`, `git diff` (no output)
-* `git diff –-staged` (shows differences)
-* `git commit -m`, `git status`, `git log`
-* git commit workflow
-* Challenge: What commands would you use to save the changes of a new file, `test.txt`, to your local Git repo?
-* Challenge: Create a new Git repository on your computer called bio; Write a three-line biography for yourself in a file called me.txt, commit your changes; Modify one line, add a fourth line; Display the differences between its updated state and its original state.
+Now that we have a repository, we can begin creating and tracking files.

+First,
+create a new file to edit in `nano`:

+		nano code.sh

+> Here we're using the suffix of `.sh`
+> to suggest we are working with a shell script,
+> though we won't actually be running any scripts today.

+In the editor,
+enter a title for the file:

+		# Simple shell script

+Save the file as you exit the editor.

+We can confirm this change:

+		ls
+		cat code.sh

+Next, show the status of the project:

+		git status

+There is new output here,
+indicating there are files present, but not yet tracked with Git.

+We can add our file:

+		git add code.txt

+Check status:

+		git status

+"Changes to be committed" indicate there are files staged, but not yet included in the version history for this repository.
+We can commit this file:

+		git commit -m "creating code file"

+The option `-m` indicates that you are entering a comment for the commit on the command line.
+Running `git commit` alone will open your default text editor so you can add a comment there.
+Remember that good commits are brief (<50 characters); if you'd like to add more text, add an empty line (two hard returns) and then you can include more text.

+Now we can view our repository's history:

+		git log

+This lists all revisions in reverse chronological order, including the full SHA identifier (same initial characters as the short identifier we've been seeing).

+Make another change to `code.sh`.
+Look at the difference between the version history and the untracked changes:

+		git diff

+In this output, you should see:

+- first line: old and new version of files, similar to `diff` command in Unix
+- second line: labels for revisions
+-	third and fourth: name of file changing
+-	last lines: actual changes

+Go ahead and commit these changes:

+		git commit -m "adding change"

+But remember,
+you haven't yet stage this file!
+You need to:

+		git add
+		git commit

+This represents the general Git workflow of
+*modify, add, commit*.

+If we create a new, empty file:

+ 		touch data.txt

+We can view the difference with the version history:

+		git diff

+If we then stage the file,
+we won't be able to view the differences using that same command:

+		git add data.txt
+		git diff

+We can, however,
+add an option that will allow us to view these changes:

+		git diff –-staged

+**Challenge:** Commit this last file and view the commit history.

+**Challenge:** Create a new Git repository on your computer called `bio/`.
+Write a three-line biography for yourself in a file called me.txt.
+Commit your file, then modify one line and add a fourth line.
+Display the differences between this file's updated state and its original state.

 ## Exploring history